trustedge/Restaurant-Frontend/README.md

 1. **Environment Variables and AWS Configuration**
    - Set up proper environment variables for production
-   - Configure SSM_PARAMETER_PATH for your production environment
+   - Configure NEXT_PUBLIC_PATH_PREFIX for your production environment
    - In AWS Fargate, the application will use IAM roles instead of access keys
    - Ensure IAM roles have proper permissions for SSM Parameter Store:
      ```json